-The Authority's primary source of operating revenue is Transportation Development Act (TDA) Article 4.0 and 4.5 funds.
-In FY20, TDA accounted for 38% of total operating revenue.
+In most years the Authority's primary source of operating revenue is Transportation Development Act (TDA) Article 4.0 and 4.5 funds.
+However, in FY21, TDA accounted for 4% of total operating revenue.
+The largest contribution to operating revenues in FY21 were FTA funds from the CARES Act.
+Receipt of these funds has allowed LAVTA to reserve TDA funds to cover potential shortfalls in future years.
 The rest of the revenue is comprised of Federal Transit Assistance, Passenger Fares, State Transit Assistance, Measures B, and BB, Bridge Tolls, Advertising and Ticket Concessions, and Interest.